ddmngr/zero_project/README.md

-This os my new project
+This is my new project